 Note from the designer: "The characteristic that readily identifies the origin of this sampler is the distinctive vine and rose border, configured such that a leaf on one side and a rosebud stem on the other give the illusion of a double vine.
 It is almost always found executed in cross stitch...
 Read more

-Pattern is stitched on 14 ct White Aida using DMC threads.
-Stitch count is 71 x 101.
+Pattern is stitched on 35 ct or 32 ct Ivory linen using DMC floss.
+Stitch count is 125 x 125.
+Instructions are in French.